 - Insurance Fee

-- Mineral water or any type of soft drinks
+- Any type of soft drinks

 - Boiled hot water, shower, etc, during the trek